-Before our crew comes to your house, it takes several weeks to prepare your project so that you have the smoothest installation day possible.
+But before our crew comes to your house, it takes a few weeks to prepare your project so that you have the smoothest installation day possible.
 Whenever possible, we’ll do the work for you, and we’ll keep you updated along the way.

 Conduct a site survey to look at your roof and electrical panel

 When its time to install the system, we’ll let you know how long the construction process will take for your property and if you need to do anything to prepare towards it.

 Can solar power work without batteries?